monsterkodi/grunt-pepper/README.md

                              # property key from object in file.json
                              # set to false to disable templating
         log:      'log'      # original log function that gets replaced
-        fileLog:  '_log'     # replacement log function that has filepath and
+        infoLog:  '_log'     # replacement log function that has info object
-                             # line number as two additional arguments
+                             # as additional first argument
     task:
       files:
         'spiced': [ file(s) ] # will parse all file(s) and write the result